microsoft/dicom-ohif/README.md

 - Create a [Azure Health Data services workspace](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-quickstart).
 - Create a [DICOM service](https://docs.microsoft.com/en-us/azure/healthcare-apis/dicom/deploy-dicom-services-in-azure).
 Go to the newly created resource.
 - Make a note of the `Service URL` (the URL to the newly created DICOM service), it will be used in a later step.
-- [Assign roles](https://docs.microsoft.com/en-us/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-dicom-service) to provide read write access using "DICOM Data Owner" Role.
+- [Assign roles](https://docs.microsoft.com/en-us/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-dicom-service) to yourself or users accessing OHIF viewer to provide read write access using "DICOM Data Owner" Role.
 - Set CORS on DICOM service created in the previous step to allow web URL's that can access the service.